iiasa/Condor_run_R/configuring.md

 When a job completes successfully, you can find its actual, requested (with added unpacked bundle size), and allocated disk space in a small table at the end of its `.log` file located in the [log directory of the run](#condor_dir).
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)`= TRUE`, the submit script will analyze the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.

+> [!WARNING]
-**:warning:Warning:** do not submit many jobs if you have no good estimate for how much disk they use since that may cause the execute point to run out of disk, making your jobs **and the jobs of other users fail**.
+> Do not submit many jobs if you have no good estimate for how much disk they use since that may cause the execute point to run out of disk, making your jobs **and the jobs of other users fail**.
 To determine how much disk your jobs use, submit just a single job first with a roomy rough estimate for `REQUEST_DISK` and examine its `.log` file on completion.
 Note that the actual use includes the space taken up by the unpacked bundle.

+> [!NOTE]
-**:point_right:Note:** your jobs will get scheduled only in "slots" of EPs that have sufficient disk to satisfy your request.
+> Your jobs will get scheduled only in "slots" of EPs that have sufficient disk to satisfy your request.
 To see what disk resources your cluster has available issue [`condor_status -avail -server`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).
 This means that if your REQUEST_DISK is significantly too high, fewer of your jobs may get scheduled than could have safely been scheduled since all available disk space on an execute point might get reserved but not actually used.

+> [!TIP]
-**:point_right:Tip:** avoid bundling files that your jobs do not need.
+> Avoid bundling files that your jobs do not need.
 That reduces the amount of disk reserved per job, allowing more jobs to run at the same time when disk space is tight.
 You can do so via the `BUNDLE_*` configuration settings.

 ### RUN_AS_OWNER